tskit-dev/tutorials/args.md

 Many extra nodes are required to store full information about ancestrally relevant recombination.
 In fact, as the sequence length increases, these non-coalescent nodes come to dominate the tree sequence (which is one reason they are not included by default).
-We can calculate the percentage of coalescent nodes by comparing the msprime ARG with its fully simplified equivalent:
+We can calculate the percentage of non-coalescent nodes by comparing the msprime ARG with its fully simplified equivalent:

 ```{code-cell}